owulveryck/blog/content/post/choreography.md

 * `Check()` which check whether the action has been release and the "role" is ok
 * `Do()` which actually implements the action

+_Note_: The signature of the method is actually a bit different, and the go implementation involve channels, but I does not change the principle, so I've decided to omit that for clarity.

 ### Example
 Each node will: